impresso/impresso.github.io/_posts/2022-11-11-impresso-2-proposal-funded.md

     caption: 'Source: [Bibliothèque nationale de France](https://gallica.bnf.fr/ark:/12148/btv1b53181880n/f1.item)'
 ---

-We are thrilled to announce that our proposal "_impresso_ - Media Monitoring of the Past II.
+We are thrilled to announce that our proposal "Impresso - Media Monitoring of the Past II.
 Beyond Borders: Connecting Historical Newspapers and Radio" will be funded.
 [site under re-construction]

 <!-- more -->

 impresso - Media Monitoring of the Past is an interdisciplinary research project which aims to pioneer new approaches to the joint exploration of historical media content across time, languages, and national borders.

-The **first _impresso_ project** (2017-2020) developed a scalable architecture for the processing of Swiss and Luxembourgish newspaper collections and created an interface with powerful search, filter and discovery functionalities based on semantic enrichments.
+The **first Impresso project** (2017-2020) developed a scalable architecture for the processing of Swiss and Luxembourgish newspaper collections and created an interface with powerful search, filter and discovery functionalities based on semantic enrichments.

 The **second project** (2023-2027) project puts forward the vision of a comprehensive connection between media archives across languages and media types.
 Starting in 2023, we will build a Western European corpus, integrate newspaper and radio sources, and enable data-driven transnational historical research (see scientific abstract below).

 We thank the Swiss National Science Foundation (SNSF) and Luxembourgish Fond National de la Recherche (FNR) for their trust.
 We are excited and honoured to collaborate with a range of old and new partners.

-## Scientific abstract of the second impresso project:
+## Scientific abstract of the second Impresso project:

 "impresso - Media Monitoring of the Past II" aims to pioneer new approaches for the joint exploration of newspaper and radio sources published in five languages and to advance innovative practices in historical research with transnational and transmedia perspectives.
 Historians, computational linguists, computer scientists, digital humanists and designers will work closely together to develop the technical means and scientific methods to reach these goals.